TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab11.md

 This project should contain a `README.md` with a short paragraph explaining the organisation of your Stratego files.
 When you solved challenges, you should provide another paragraph sketching your approach.

-The deadline for submissions is December 17th, 17:59.
+The deadline for submissions is December 13th, 23:59.
+{: .notice .notice-warning}

 ### Grading